vengi-voxel/vengi/src/tools/rcon/README.md

 # Remote AI Debugger

+This application is part of the `simpleai` library.
+Find more documentation here: http://mgerhardy.github.io/simpleai

+# Compile

 To compile this on a debian based linux, you will need some qt related packages installed: